xyetim/werewolfnarrator/README.md

 - Twins just wake up and press done once
 - Seer press who you wnat to spy on.
 And follow instruction.
 Dont forget to press done.
 - Werewolves.
 First discuss.
 At the end one of you has to input what you decided.
+- If you need to select you can scroll down.
 - During the day a helper (Me) will input who became mayor and who was lynched.
 - Then it will repeat
 - Change of double narration.
 Just continue as normal